 If you are pursuing Federal student loan forgiveness then stop reading.
 You do not want to refinance because you will lose the loan forgiveness benefit.
 This applies to public service loan forgiveness and income-driven repayment plan forgiveness.

-Below is info-graphic summarizing the three scenarios and the decision-making process:
+Below is an info-graphic summarizing the three scenarios and the decision-making process.

 What Exactly Is Student Loan Refinancing?